patricklafrance/wmfnext-shell/README.md

 });
 ```

-👉 Start all the applications, open the dev tool console and refresh the page.
-The console logs should be displayed twice.
+👉 Start the applications and open the dev tools.
+Refresh the page.
+The console logs should be displayed twice:

 ```
 [shell] Found 1 static modules to register